Xpl0itU/VLCPlayShuffle/README.md

 ## Usage

-Currently, it's hardcoded to read a file called `music.xspf` in the current directory, no fancy CLI arguments yet.
+Currently, it scans the current directory for XSPF files and plays the first one that's been found, no fancy CLI arguments yet.

 Please ensure that you have the `vlc` binary in your PATH, otherwise it will fail to run.
 ```bash